osmcode/osmcode.github.io/_libosmium_manual/03_building.md

 compilers current enough.
 If you are stuck on these systems, use a backported compiler.

-Mac OSX: Osmium also works well on Mac OSX with the exception of the parts that need the mremap system call that is not available on Mac OSX.
+macOS: Osmium also works well on macOS with the exception of the parts that need the mremap system call that is not available on macOS.

 First clone Libosmium from the git repository (or install it in some other way):